Skip to main content

 Glass Breakage (Garantie Bris de Glace)

 Covers your windshield, side windows, and rear window.
-In France, windshield replacement is common and can cost €300-800 without this guarantee.
-Some policies also cover mirrors and sunroof.
+In France, windshield replacement typically costs €300 to €800.
+Some policies also include mirrors, headlights, and the sunroof.

 Fire and Explosion (Garantie Incendie)